eenu5/Splitwise/README.md

 # Splitwise
-simple APIs to replicate splitwise product
+simple APIs for splitwise like functions